 Therefore, a deterrent must be in place should one of the members go rogue or be manipulated by a form of mind control.
 He is not sorry, and he would do it again.

 Unlike Superman, the Dark Knight's actions show that despite being powerless compared to the other team members, he still has the intelligence to think outside of the box, even if it means venturing to a darker place that the rest of the league would not be willing to follow.

 Ra's Al Ghul can eat his words, Batman is the only member of the JLA willing to do what is necessary.

 Can Batman Beat Superman?

-An old, retired white-haired Bruce Wayne goes head-to-head with the man of steel in the mech batsuit; something fans were pleased to see again in the Batman Vs Superman Dawn of Justice film.
+An old, retired white-haired Bruce Wayne goes head-to-head with the Man of Steel in the mech batsuit; something fans were pleased to see again in the Batman vs. Superman Dawn of Justice film.

 Unbeknownst to Superman, Batman has synthesized a Kryptonite arrow which he gives to Oliver Queen (Green Arrow) to fire at Superman during their battle.
 Superman catches the arrow which then releases a mini-explosion of Kryptonite spores into his face.

-"It wasn't easy to synthesize Clark, took years and it cost a fortune…luckily I had both."
+"It wasn't easy to synthesize Clark, took years and it cost a fortune… Luckily, I had both."

 Then he goes on to say….